thatnealpatel/the-invisible-impact/EDU_RSRC.md

 Navigate to the above page for `the-invisible-impact` source code repository.
 Take a moment to explore the `build` branch.
 This is **literally** what almost all websites on the internet boil down to!
 Crazy, I know.

-Even crazier, anything on the internet just boils down to a single directory on a computer somewhere called the root, or `/`, directory.
+Even crazier, anything on the internet just reduces down to a single directory on a computer somewhere called the root, or `/`, directory.
 Whenever you view something, you ask some program running in some root folder to give you something.
 Nuts, huh?

 Anyways, I digress (again).